Skip to content

 How much deposit do I need for a commercial mortgage?

-As worked examples: a limited company buying a £600,000 retail unit to let out would typically need £150,000–£180,000 (25–30%).
-A first-time hotel buyer might need £200,000–£240,000 on the same value (35–40%).
-An established restaurant group refinancing could secure closer to 75% LTV on the strength of their accounts.
+A few worked examples.
+A limited company buying a £600,000 retail unit to let out would usually need £150,000–£180,000 (25–30%).
+A first-time hotel buyer might need £200,000–£240,000 on the same price (35–40%).
+An established restaurant group refinancing could get closer to 75% LTV on the strength of its accounts.

 How lenders assess commercial mortgage applications